CSYE-6225-Anshul/webapp/README.md

 # WEBAPP
 WebApp will be a cloud based application for CSYE6225 assignments to learn cloud.
 This is a basic node application with account and assignment models.
-Stack used: Node.js, Express.js, MySQL, Sequelize, Chai, Mocha
+Stack used: Node.js, Express.js, MySQL, Sequelize, Chai, Mocha.

 ## Prerequisites